 Do you have a logo, graphics, and/or photographs that you are authorized to use?

 Do you have text content written, proofread, and spellchecked?

 Have you tested your content on others to see if you are communicating your message effectively?

 How important is being able to edit your site yourself?

 Do you need photo galleries?
 Animation?
 Audio?
 Video?
 Feeds?

 Do you need custom forms and database applications?
-Online shopping?
+Ecommerce?

-Make a list of the things you want visitors to be able to do on your site, and be aware that all of the features listed will most likely increase the cost of your project.
+Make a list of the things you want visitors to be able to do on your site, and be aware that all of the features you list will most likely increase the cost of your project.

 Are there sites you particularly like?